 Gale Business Plan Handbooks – A compilation of business plans developed by small businesses throughout North America.

 Greenfile is a free database with an environmental focus, containing accessible information on topics ranging from global warming to recycling to alternate fuel sources and beyond.

 IndieFlix – Watch award-winning shorts, features, and documentaries from more than 50 countries.
 Streaming movies available on all Internet-enabled computers, tablets (including iPad and Android), smart phones through the Web browser, and on Roku and Xbox.

 JusticeBC provides general information on criminal and family law in British Columbia, including special sections addressing the particular needs of victims, witnesses, family members, accused etc., and many links to family law resources and services provided by government.

-KnowBC (In-Library use only) includes the Encyclopedia of British Columbia Online, and includes thousands of entries, photos, illustrations, and multimedia covering BC-related information.
+KnowBC NEW!
+NOW AVAILABLE FROM HOME! includes the Encyclopedia of British Columbia Online, and includes thousands of entries, photos, illustrations, and multimedia covering BC-related information.

 Mango Languages Each Mango lesson is focused on practical, common conversation skills and includes instruction on vocabulary, pronunciation, grammar, AND culture.
 Lessons are developed by native-speaking teachers who understand the nuances of the language and the culture.
 Also available as an iPhone or Android app!